Is it very strenuous?

 Are there changing rooms and showers available?

 Yes we have male and female changing rooms, toilets and showers.
 We have disabled toilet facilities and baby changing.
-You must bring along your own towels as these are NOT available for hire.
+(You will need to bring your own towels as we do not hire them out).
+Lockers are available for you to store your valuables and change of clothes.

 Do you have locker facilities?

 We have coin-return lockers available in the changing rooms and in Reception.
-Just bring a pound and remember to collect it when you open your locker.
-We have open pigeon hole style lockers in the climbing areas, however, these are not secure and you are fully responsible for your belongings.
+Just bring a pound coin and remember to collect it when you open your locker.

 Is my session transferable or refundable if I cannot make the session?